rortian/jung2/README.txt

 jung-algorithms, jung-samples) as a top-level project in eclipse, each with its own classpath dependencies.

+One approach is to use the eclipse feature for importing existing projects AFTER mvn eclipse:eclipse has been run as shown above.
+Simply point the eclipse import project file chooser to the jung2 directory, then check off the list of subprojects that are shown.
+You can import all of the subprojects at once this way.

+Another approach is to manually add each subproject as follows:
 In the 'New Project' dialog, select 'Java Project', then 'Create project from existing source'.
 Create the new project to point to where you downloaded jung2 and its subprojects.